realworldocaml/book/book/testing/README.md

 The first step towards a good testing environment is making it easy to set up and and run a test.
-To that end, we'll show you how to write tests with `ppx_inline_test`, which lets you add tests to any module in your library with a specially annotated `let` binding.
+To that end, we'll show you how to write tests with `ppx_inline_test`, which lets you add tests to any module in a library with a specially annotated `let` binding.

 To use inline tests in a library, we need to do two things: